Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 4. Test the connection and save

 #### Loading Data
-1. First create the schema and tables to in the financial_data_hub database that was created in the PostgreSQL database.
+1. Create the schema and tables to in the **postgres** database that was created in the PostgreSQL database.
 You can use the following SQL script to create the schema and tables:

 ```
 CREATE SCHEMA raw_cdc;